music

 This is an example program for teaching computer programming.
 The example is a free music player, completely legal, that does not have any subscription fees, download costs, or advertisements.

 I am posting heavily commented and described open source code for a free music player.
-A working example (still very new and under construction) is at www.thissideofsanity.com/musicbox/musicbox.php.
+A working example (started in February 2012 and having already served more than 12-million music videos) is at www.thissideofsanity.com/musicbox/musicbox.php.
 This source code is free for any legal non-commercial and/or non-profit and/or educational and/or private purpose.
+For those who need such a thing, the Apache 2.0 license material is just below.

 the value of open source participation

-The most important part about a music player is the collection of music.
+While there is a lot of source code in this example, the real value over the long term is a collection of music and information about music that the general public can share.
 The large international corporations pay for a work force.
 The open source community can achieve higher quality through large numbers of social humans.

 Bands can share their music with fans and potential fans.